The Plan of Safe Care (POSC) is a document created by a pregnant or parenting woman and her providers. This document helps a client:

 - MaternityCare Coalition offers services for pregnant women and parenting families and children ages 0-3.

-- MCFH Doula Support Program is for pregnant people and families with substance use disorder (SUD) or opioid use disorder (OUD).
-It offers emotional, educational, and informational support throughout pregnancy, childbirth, and up to one year postpartum.
-For more information, call (443) 593-9864.
+- Philadelphia Maternal, Child and Family Health Doula Support Program serves pregnant and postpartum people with substance use disorder (SUD) or opioid use disorder (OUD).
+Doulas in this program offer emotional, educational, and informational support throughout pregnancy, childbirth, and up to one year postpartum.
+For more information, call (267) 324-4174.

 - Philly Families CAN connects families (pregnant or with children up to age 3) to voluntary, personalized home visiting support.
 For more information, call (215) 685-4701.